 A Closer Look at POPs in Fatty Tissue

 The body collects and stores POPs in fatty tissue.
-In fact, the levels of POPs in fat are higher than in blood (implying that using blood levels for analysis, as most studies do, may underestimate risk) (Sontag et al. 2021).
+In fact, the levels of POPs in fat are higher than in blood (implying that using blood levels for analysis, as most studies do, may underestimate risk) (Sontag et al. 2021; Moriceau et al. 2022).
 The storage of POPs in fat can have both positive and negative ramifications.
 On the positive side, storing POPs in fat may help protect other organs from these chemicals.
 On the negative side, storing these chemicals in the body causes levels to build up over time.
 They are released into the blood continuously, especially during times of weight loss.
 In addition, fatty tissue is not just sitting there storing energy and POPs.
 Fatty tissue plays a role in a variety of body functions, aside from storing energy.
 For example, it produces hormones that control appetite and metabolism, responds to insulin released from the pancreas (or a syringe), and contains immune cells involved in inflammation.
 POPs, then, may affect these processes and have detrimental health effects when stored in fatty tissue (reviewed by La Merrill et al. 2013).
 For an article describing this paper, see POPs vs. Fat: Persistent Organic Pollutant Toxicity Targets and Is Modulated by Adipose Tissue, published by Environmental Health Perspectives (Barrett 2013).
 In sum, both obesity (with dysfunctional fat cells) and weight loss (where chemicals from fat are released into the blood stream) could potentially increase the chance of POPs reaching critical organs (Lee et al. 2017).
 There is a debate right now as to the benefits vs harms of storing POPs in fatty tissue (Jackson et al. 2017).